Zentraxius/week5project/README.md

 ## Specifications (Specs)

-User inputs age (Will use 25 for testing purposes)
-On Earth you are age \* 1.00
+User inputs age (Will use 25 for testing purposes, all rounded to nearest whole number) On Earth you are age \* 1.00
 On Mars you are age \* 1.88
 on Venus you are age \* 0.62